elastic/examples/Machine Learning/ProblemChild/problemchild-training-to-inference.md

 Once we have trained a model, we can use it to predict/infer on new Windows process events.
 In order to do this, we will have to extract the same features as above on the new events.
 Hence, before passing the events through an inference processor, we first have to pass them through the same series of processors as discussed in the previous section and make sure all the required scripts are stored in the cluster state.

-Users also have the option of having a blocklist to override the model's benign verdict using a blocklist.
-The blocklist labels events malicious if certain keywords are present in the commandline arguments associated with the event.
-This is done using a script processor that invokes the script below.
-Ofcourse, this is optional and you can choose not to use the blocklist, in which case, you can leave the corresponding script processor out of your ingest pipeline.
+Users also have the option of using a blocklist to override the model's benign verdict after inference.
+The blocklist marks events as malicious if certain keywords are present in the commandline arguments associated with the event.
+This is done using a script processor that is invoked after the inference processor in the ingest pipeline.
+Ofcourse, this is optional and you can choose not to use the blocklist, in which case, you can leave the script processor out of your ingest pipeline.

+Script invoked by the blocklist script processor:

 ```